glasser/proxy-error-handling/README.md

 You will need to have two computers, ideally on the same network, where the second can reach the first by IP.
 (A phone with a reasonably recent OS works fine for the second computer.)
-On the first, open two shells:
+On the first, run `npm install && node server.js`.

-    shell1$ npm install
-    # Run a simple proxy server on port 8001 that forwards to port 8000.
-    shell1$ node proxy.js
-    # Run a websocket server on port 8000 which displays how many clients
+This will run a simple proxy server on port 8001 that forwards to port 8000, and a websocket server on port 8000 which displays how many clients are connected.
-    # are connected.
 It will tells you the IP to connect the second device.
-    shell2$ node server.js

 Open the proxy URL on a second device.
 You should see the server print `OPEN, currently 1`.